Pacific Life: History

 In 2001, Pacific Life became majority shareholder of Aviation Capital Group (ACG) which owns, manages, and leases commercial jet aircraft internationally, and offers aircraft asset management services.

 In August 2019, ACG said its equity value was $3.6 billion.
 In September 2019, it was reported that Pacific Life Insurance will sell its aviation unit for an estimated $3 billion to minority stockholder Tokyo Century Group, which owns 24.5% of Aviation Capital Group.
 The sale was completed on December 5, 2019.

 On May 30, 2007, Pacific Asset Management was created.
 Pacific Asset Management offers advisory services and institutional fixed income management.
 Pacific Asset Management focuses on credit oriented fixed income.
 Pacific Asset Management's investment team manages bank loans, high yield corporate bonds, investment grade bonds and money market securities.
 Pacific Asset Management provides their clients the ability to invest with an entrepreneurial, boutique investment group focused on fundamental credit analysis and supported by the scale and infrastructure of Pacific Life.
 Pacific Asset Management currently manages registered investment companies under the Investment Company Act of 1940 as well as separate accounts.
+On April 17, 2023, Pacific Life completed the sale of Pacific Asset Management to Aristotle Capital Management.

-The Pacific Life Foundation was established in 1984 and is headquartered in Newport Beach, CA. Together with Pacific Life, the Foundation has contributed more than $133 million to community and national nonprofit organizations.
+The Pacific Life Foundation was established in 1984 and is headquartered in Newport Beach, California.
+Together with Pacific Life, the Foundation has contributed more than $142 million to community and national nonprofit organizations.
 Grants are made to organizations that address a broad spectrum of social needs.
-The Pacific Life Foundation has announced plans to grant $8 million in charitable funding in 2022.